state-hiu/hiu.state.gov/about/imagery/index.md

 **Imagery Specifications**

 - Do you require panchromatic, multispectral, or both?
-- Do you require geo-rectified or ortho-rectified coverage?
+- Do you require ortho-rectified imagery?
 - What file format is required for receipt of the imagery?
-(NITF, GeoTiff, Erdas Imagine .img, etc)
+(NITF, GeoTiff, Erdas Imagine, .img, etc)
-- How do you wish to receive the imagery, and if applicable, what is your ftp information?
+- How do you wish to receive the imagery, and if applicable, what is your FTP information?
 (Note that at present imagery data can only be sent directly to a requesting organization’s ftp site, or DVDs can be sent via mail.)
-- How quickly do you need to receive the requested data?

 ## Contact